pytorch/test-infra/tools/torchfix/README.md

 To see only TorchFix warnings without the rest of the Flake8 linters, you can run `flake8 --isolated --select=TOR`

-TorchFix can also be run as a standalone program: `torchfix --ignore-stderr .` Add `--fix` parameter to try to autofix some of the issues (the files will be overwritten!)
+TorchFix can also be run as a standalone program: `torchfix .` Add `--fix` parameter to try to autofix some of the issues (the files will be overwritten!)
+To see some additional debug info, add `--show-stderr` parameter.

 Please keep in mind that autofix is a best-effort mechanism.
 Given the dynamic nature of Python, and especially the prototype/alpha version status of TorchFix, it's very difficult to have